 Stress, worries and pressures at school can have a huge impact on your life.
-We’re here to help.
-We can offer you emotional support if you are attending any school in Middlesbrough or an eligible school in Stockton..
+You're not alone though, we’re here to help.
+We can offer you emotional and wellbeing support if you are attending any eligible school across Teesside.

-Research has told us that on average 3 pupils per classroom are affected by such issues, however statistics reveal that as many as 2 in every 5 children in Teesside suffer from poor emotional health and well-being, which is higher than the national average.
+Research has told us that on average three pupils per classroom are affected by such issues, however statistics reveal that as many as two in every five children in Teesside suffer from poor emotional health and wellbeing, which is higher than the national average.